magnoeasy/easybuilder/english.md

 ![Save$closeg](https://user-images.githubusercontent.com/81401104/120087205-5b1ddb00-c0bc-11eb-93fd-7c4d2d961a28.gif)

-(It will take a while here as the database for your project is being created)
+(As the database for your project is being created, this step might take a while)

-Now you will be on your home page with the three main tabs, in this case automatically the "Project" tab.
+Now you'll be on the "Project" tab in the home page with three other main tabs (which are "Form" and "Report").

 Then, you will be back at the home screen with the two main tabs "Form" and "Report" (which means "Form" and "Report" respectively), now click on the "Form" tab which is marked in green: